kuroko-lang/kuroko/README.md

     krk_tableAddAll(&vm.objectClass->fields, &myNewClass->fields);
 ```

-We also want to make sure that our new class fits into the general inheritence hierarchy, which typically means inheriting from `vm.objectClass` - we do this by setting our new class's `base` pointer to `vm.objectClass` and copying `vm.objectClass`'s method and field tables.
+We also want to make sure that our new class fits into the general inheritance hierarchy, which typically means inheriting from `vm.objectClass` - we do this by setting our new class's `base` pointer to `vm.objectClass` and copying `vm.objectClass`'s method and field tables.
 Now we can start customizing our class with its own methods.

 Native functions are attached to class method tables in a similar manner to normal functions: